 Here you will find information about tourism grant programs and other initiatives of the Tompkins County Tourism Program.
 When visitors stay in hotels or bed and breakfasts in Tompkins County, they pay a hotel room occupancy tax.
 These funds are collected by County government from lodging operators and are re-invested in a variety of tourism initiatives that promote economic development and enhance local quality of life.
 All investments are aligned with the Tompkins County 2020 Strategic Tourism Plan.

-Spring 2016 Tourism Grant funding opportunities have been announced.
+Fall 2016 Tourism Grant funding opportunities have been announced.
 For a summary of grant programs, check out these slides from the most recent Tompkins County tourism grant workshop: WORKSHOP SUMMARY.
 For additional details, follow the links to the left.
 Recommendations for grant funding are made by the Strategic Tourism Planning Board, an advisory board to the Tompkins County Legislature.

 Enter your email address below to subscribe to periodic updates.